 Bowen Island is easily accessible as a day trip from Vancouver though it makes a fine weekend destination too.
 And you don’t need to take your car!
-While there are no hotels on Bowen Island there are many B & B’s and cabins for rent which you can find online if you decide to stay longer.
+While there are no hotels on the island, there are many B & B’s, cabins, and holiday homes for rent which you can find online if you decide to stay longer.
 It’s kind of like having one of the Gulf Islands close to home.

 How to get to Bowen Island

-Catching the 20-minute ferry ride to Snug Cove on Bowen is a great way to start your trip.
-Enjoy expansive views of Howe Sound; it doesn’t get any more spectacular than this on a sunny day!
-Although the island is only 20 square miles there are loads of ways to enjoy the island life.
+Catching the 20-minute ferry ride to Snug Cove is a great way to start your day trip to Bowen.
+Enjoy expansive views of Howe Sound that will blow you away with the beauty on a sunny day!

 What to do on Bowen Island